dhayv/azure-gitops-platform/README.md

 ## 💡 Why This Project?

-Most GitOps tutorials are toy examples or mix concerns.
-This repo simulates **how real engineering orgs separate app and infra pipelines**, using:
+Most GitOps walkthroughs break under real-world constraints.
+They mix app code with infra, hardcode secrets, or ignore modular deploy patterns.
+This project pressure-tests separation of delivery pipelines and platform orchestration using:

-- 2 monorepos (`app`, `infra`)
+- 🧱 2 monorepos for clean team boundaries (`app`, `infra`)
-- GitOps deployment control
-- Chart versioning strategy
+- 🔁 Chart versioning + OCI pushes for rollback control
-- ArgoCD Application modularity
+- 🔁 ArgoCD App-of-Apps to simulate platform-scale deployment logic
+- 📈 CI-built Helm charts + Docker images for immutable delivery

+It’s not a sandbox.
+It’s a prototype for production-grade reproducibility.

 ---